tobiasrausch/wally/README.md

 `wally region -b anno.bed.gz -r chr17:7350000-7354000 -g <genome> <input.bam>`

 ### Multiple BAM files

 You can include multiple BAM files in a plot such as a tumor genome and a matched control in cancer genomics.

 `wally region -r chr17:7573900-7574000 -g <genome> <tumor.bam> <control.bam>`

-In fact, wally can be used to create "wallpapers" of genomes which gave rise to the tool name.
+In fact, wally can be used to create "wallpapers" of genomes which gave rise to the tool name `wally`.
 For instance, the below command can be used to create a full genome view of 96 samples of a full plate of SARS-CoV-2 genomes.

 `wally region -y 20480 -r NC_045512.2:1-30000 -g NC_045512.2.fa Plate*.bam`

-### Modified base (methylation) view

-For long reads with `MM`/`ML` modified base tags, you can switch to a 2-color modified base view, e.g., for methylation (5mC):

-`wally region -m 5mC -r chrA:35-80 -g <genome> <input.bam>`

 ### Aligning multiple regions horizontally (split view)